 Technically, it is an exact content and sequence for the subjects of language arts, history, geography, mathematics, science, and fine arts.
-The curriculum is specified in the book, Core Knowledge Sequence, available in the TCKS library.
+The curriculum is specified in the book, Core Knowledge Sequence, available in the TCKS library and on the Core Knowledge Foundation website.
 The Sequence designates both what is to be taught (the scope of knowledge) and the grade levels in which the knowledge will be taught (the sequence of learning).
 The content is described in greater detail in the What Your Kindergartner - Fifth Grader Needs to Know series.
 These books are also available in the TCKS library.